apache/incubator-hugegraph-doc/content/en/docs/clients/restful-api/traverser.md

     - The basic version uses the GET method to find neighbors that are exactly N steps away from a given starting vertex.
     - The advanced version uses the POST method to find neighbors that are exactly N steps away from a given starting vertex.
 The advanced version differs from the basic version in the following ways:
         - Supports counting the number of neighbors only
-        - Supports filtering by edge properties
+        - Supports filtering by edge and vertex properties
         - Supports returning the shortest path to reach the neighbor
 - K-neighbor API: It finds all neighbors that are within N steps of a given starting vertex.
 There are two versions:
     - The basic version uses the GET method to find all neighbors that are within N steps of a given starting vertex.
     - The advanced version uses the POST method to find all neighbors that are within N steps of a given starting vertex.
 The advanced version differs from the basic version in the following ways:
         - Supports counting the number of neighbors only
-        - Supports filtering by edge properties
+        - Supports filtering by edge and vertex properties
         - Supports returning the shortest path to reach the neighbor
 - Same Neighbors: It queries the common neighbors of two vertices.
 - Jaccard Similarity API: It calculates the Jaccard similarity, which includes two types: